-Diversity and Inclusion— the hot button topic of HR practices today.
+Diversity and Inclusion (D&I) — the hot topic of HR practices today.
 All companies want to have a diverse workforce and be known for their inclusive environments.

-I mean, wouldn’t you?
 Workplace diversity is important, but becoming more diverse can be a struggle for some companies.
-Change is difficult, and many companies often don’t see the value of spending the time and capital for it.
+Change is difficult, and, unfortunately, many companies often don’t see the value of spending the time and capital for it.

 However, the facts speak for themselves.
 Diverse companies are reported to be more innovative, have better employee retention, and enjoy higher profits, among other benefits.
 Implementing workplace diversity and inclusion doesn’t have to be a complicated and arduous process.
-We have compiled a list of ideas that promote inclusion and workplace diversity.
+We’ve even taken some of the work off your shoulders!
+Enjoy our list of diversity activities for the workplace that promote inclusion and workplace diversity.

-To keep this list of diversity and inclusion activities and ideas best organized, we have separated them into the following categories:
+To keep this list of diversity activities for the workplace organized, we’ve separated them into the following categories:

 - Recruiting Strategies